Global phase diagram of the one-dimensional Sachdev-Ye-Kitaev model at finite $N$: The noninteracting limit

-{\bf The non-interacting limit:} In the non-interacting limit, Eq. (\ref{realSYK}) is equivalent to the random-hopping model with zero-mean amplitude.
-Although it was shown previously that, when $N$ is odd, the zero modes in the random-hopping chain with a large non-random diagonal hopping (namely, $t_{ij,x}$ has a constant diagonal hopping part $t_0\delta_{ij}$ in addition to the random hopping part with zero mean) are extended rather than Anderson localized \cite{Altland01nulear,Brouwer98prl,Balents97prb,Brouwer2000prl}, it is not known if the system is Anderson localized or not in the current strong disorder case, especially for odd $N$ Majorana fermions.
+In the noninteracting limit, Eq. (\ref{realSYK}) is equivalent to the random hopping model in the strong disorder limit.
+It was shown previously that, when $N$ is odd, the zero modes of the random hopping model in the weak disorder limit are extended rather than Anderson localized \cite{Altland01nulear,Brouwer98prl,Balents97prb,Brouwer2000prl}, it is not known if the system is Anderson localized or not in the current strong disorder case, especially for odd $N$ Majorana fermions.
 Thus, we numerically calculate the inverse participation ratio (IPR) \cite{Bhatt12prl} of the zero-mode wavefunction, which is defined by $\textrm{IPR}= \frac{\sum_{x=1}^L(\psi^*_x \psi_x)^2}{\left(\sum_{x=1}^L\psi^*_x\psi_x\right)^2}$, where $\psi_x$ labels a zero-mode wavefunction and $L$ denote the lattice size.
 Towards the thermodynamic limit $L\!\to\! \infty$, the scaling behaviors of the ensemble averaged IPR can tell if the wavefunction is localized ($\textrm{IPR}\propto\textrm{const.}$), extended ($\propto\!\frac{1}{L}$), or critical ($\propto\!\frac{1}{L^{\zeta}}$ with $0\!<\!\zeta\!<\!1$).
-As shown in Fig.~\ref{xi-scaling}(a), the IPR saturate to some non-zero constants with increasing $L$ for $N\!=\!2,3,4$, signaling a very strong localization behavior.
+As shown in Fig.~\ref{xi-scaling}(a), the IPR saturates to some nonzero constants with increasing $L$ for $N\!=\!2,3,4$, signaling a very strong localization behavior.

-As a benchmark, we also study the scaling behaviors of the entanglement entropy (EE) of the ground state wavefunction of the random hopping chain using Klich's method~\cite{klich06}.
-It was shown in Refs.~\cite{Pouranvari13prb,Pouranvari14prb} that in the non-interacting system inspecting entanglement properties of the ground state {\it alone} can tell if the system is localized or not.
-As shown in Fig.~\ref{xi-scaling}(c), the ground state EE saturates to a constant value as $L\!\to\!\infty$ for $N\!=\!2,3,4$, implying a localized state.
+As a benchmark, we also study the scaling behaviors of the hal-chain entanglement entropy (EE) of the ground-state wavefunction of the random hopping chain using Klich's method~\cite{klich06}.
+It was shown in Refs.~\cite{Pouranvari13prb,Pouranvari14prb} that in the noninteracting system inspecting entanglement properties of the ground-state {\it alone} can tell if the system is localized or not.
+As shown in Fig.~\ref{xi-scaling}(b), the ground-state EE saturates to a constant value as $L\!\to\!\infty$ for $N\!=\!2,3,4$, implying a localized state.